Abdul-Rahmann/resu-match/README.md

-# resu-match
+# ResuMatch
-AI-powered tool for building and optimizing ATS-friendly resumes for improved job matching
+AI-powered tool for building and optimizing ATS-friendly resumes for improved job matching.